 - Publish (checking the headline one last time to make sure it still works).

-Do this every time you publish, and you’ll struggle less with coming up with content.
-The structure may feel kind of stiff at first, but this is like any practice you do — eventually, it starts to feel normal.
+Follow this process every time you publish, and you’ll struggle a lot less with coming up with great content.
+The structure may feel kind of stiff at first, but this is like any practice you do.
+Eventually, it starts to feel normal.
+The constraints can lead to greater creativity.

 What’s your process for writing blog posts?
 Share in the comments.